AV306/AV306/README.md

 <br>

 Preferred languages (no particular order):
-- Java (yes, this was my first language.)
+- Java (yes, this was my first language.
+In hindsight, that may not have been the best idea, but hey, it works)
-- C++ (for when you don't want a TenplateVertexBufferConsumerFactoryMamager, for some reason)
+- C++ (for when I don't want a TenplateVertexBufferConsumerFactoryManager, for some reason)
 - JS / TS (I like `canvas`-based games a lot - they're so universal and mostly *just work*)
 - Python (pwntools cool)
 - GLSL (not really a language, but I love shaders)